FAIRmat-NFDI/AreaC-DOC-workflows/docs/tutorial.md

 We can note several things about the content of this file:

 1. **`name`** keys are optional.
 2. The root path of the upload can be referenced with `../upload/archive/mainfile/`.
-Starting from there, the original file structure of the upload is maintained.
+Starting from there, the original directory tree structure of the upload is maintained.
 3. **`inputs`** reference the section containing inputs of the whole workflow.
 In this case this is the section `run[0].system[-1]` parsed from the mainfile in the path `pressure1/dft_p1.xml`.
 4. **`outputs`** reference the section containing outputs of the whole workflow.
 In this case this is the section `run[0].calculation[-1]` parsed from the mainfile in the path `pressure1/dft_p1.xml`.
 5. **`tasks`** reference the section containing tasks of each step in the workflow.
 These must also contain `inputs` and `outputs` properly referencing the corresponding sections; this will then _link_ inputs/outputs/tasks in the NOMAD Archive.
 In this case this is a `TaskReference` to the section `workflow2` parsed from the mainfile in the path `pressure1/dft_p1.xml`.